Project60/org.project60.sepa/README.md

-*If you are in Europe and want to use CiviCRM to collec recurring (or one-time) contributions, you'll need this extension.*
+*If you are in Europe and want to use CiviCRM to collect recurring (or one-time) contributions, you'll need this extension.*

 # SEPA Direct Debit Module